andrewjahn/AndysBrainBook/docs/AFNI/AFNI_Short_Course/AppendixA_ParametricModulation.rst

   tcsh proc.${subj}

 The first line uses the first argument, or input, as the subject number for the rest of the script.
-The blocks tshift, align, tlrc, and so on, indicate the standard preprocessing steps of slice-timing correction, realignment, normalization, etc. The major difference from analyzing a non-parametric modulation dataset is using ``AM2``, which stands for Ampltiude Modulation.
+The blocks tshift, align, tlrc, and so on, indicate the standard preprocessing steps of slice-timing correction, realignment, normalization, etc. The major difference from analyzing a non-parametric modulation dataset is using ``AM2``, which stands for Amplitude Modulation.
 This will orthogonalize the modulators with respect to the main regressor, but not with respect to each other; for more details on why this is important, see the link to the Mumford et al. paper down below.

 Running the Analysis
 ********************